MatthewHeinrich/solo-project-trax/README.md

 ## Appreciation

-Big thank you to my intructors at Prime Digital Academy, my cohort for the support and Prime as a whole for making this project possible.
+Big thank you to my intructors at Prime Digital Academy for teaching me these technologies, my cohort for the support throughout this program and Prime as a whole for making this project possible.